 Story of Darjeeling Tea

-It was in 1839 when Dr. Arthur Campbell came as a Superintendent of Darjeeling, the first possibility of cultivating Darjeeling tea could be seen.
+It was in 1839 when Dr. Archibald Campbell came as a Superintendent of Darjeeling, the first possibility of cultivating Darjeeling tea came up.
 Initially he lived in Kurseong for a short while where he experimented with the tea saplings that were sent from Calcutta.

 Around the same time, a British army officer Captain Samler who had betrayed the Crown was hiding in Kurseong along with his men.
 They occupied the present Makaibari Tea Estate area and planted the saplings which they stole from Campbell.
 Samler was finally granted amnesty after he helped the British Crown during the Indian Rebellion of 1857 (Sepoy Mutiny).
 Later he became an agent of Darjeeling Tea Company and also the legal owner of Makaibari Tea Estate.